 Read all files that user can access

-Used to read files that are shared with the user in order to merge those files into the PDF Meeting Book.
+Used to read files that are shared with the user to merge those files into the PDF Meeting Book.

 Create tabs in Microsoft Teams

-Used to add Meeting App and/or Channel tab in Teams.
+Used to add the Meeting App and/or Channel tab in Teams.

 Read Tabs in Microsoft Teams